 - Full of healthy fats

-- High in micronutrients (iron, zinc, thiamine, phosphorus, magnesium and manganese)
+- High in Vitamin A, B Vitamins, and a great source of vitamin E and micronutrients (iron, zinc, thiamine, phosphorus, magnesium and manganese)

 Where to buy them

 I used to buy mine at Costco but now, I choose to buy smaller amounts through my local grocery store.
 Even though it seems like it costs more, it really doesn’t when you consider how much product will most likely go bad with a big Costco sized bag.
-Unless you’re eating them at a rapid pace, you probably won’t go through that bag as fast as you think you will.
+Consider how often you eat them and buy accordingly.

 Ways to use hemp hearts